loaiasd/redspecter-ai-usage-watchdog/README.md

 - [x] Keep emojis if you like — adds clarity
 - [x] No edits needed — already formatted for GitHub Markdown

----

-Whenever you’re ready, we move to:
-🔹 Stats bar
-or
-🔹 Logfile flag support

-Which one do you want next?
-Reply: **Stats** or **Flag** ⚔️👁‍🗨